dc-tec/nixos-config/README.md

   - Contains the per device hardware configuration and host settings.
 - Core
   - The core module contains applications and configuration settings that will be applied on all systems.
+- Darwin
+  - The Nix Darwin module to configure MacOS.
 - Development
   - The development module contains the different development tools I need on a day to day basis.
 The submodules all contain options to either enable or disable certain tools.
 By default they are all enabled
 - Graphical
   - The graphical module contains different submodules related to my desktop enviroment based on Hyprland and other required applications and configurations that are needed for a smooth experience.
+- WSL
+  - Windows Subsystem for Linux module.
 - Overlays
   - If needed we can apply an overlay over certain packages.
 These overlays are defined here.
+- Pkgs
-- Pkgs - The pkgs directory contains custom packages.
+  - The pkgs directory contains custom packages.
+- Secrets
-- Secrets - Encrypted secrets using Nix SOPS.
+  - Encrypted secrets using Nix SOPS.

 ### ZFS